citp/privacy-policy-historical/h/he/hea/heartmath.org.md

 ## Sharing

-We will share aggregated demographic information with our partners and advertisers.
+We may share aggregated demographic information with our research team.
 This is not linked to any personal information that can identify any individual person.

 We use an outside shipping company to ship orders, and a credit card processing company to bill users for goods and services.
 These companies do not retain, share, store or use personally identifiable information for any secondary purposes.